-Gustavo is from Mexico and is studying with us on our Science and Engineering programme in 2017-18.
+Gustavo is from Mexico and studied with us on our Science and Engineering programme in 2017-18.
 Gustavo has now progressed to study BSc Physics at Warwick.

 I find the IFP even better than I thought it would be.
 I was expecting normal classes like high school, what I’m used to.
 But here it’s very different; our classes are not so stressful, and teachers are more accessible than back home in Mexico.